 This component of the curriculum involves clinical rotations beyond the required 48-week core clerkships and includes:

-- Selectives: Sub-Internship, ICU, and Emergency Medicine type rotations (8 weeks required)
+- Selectives: Subinternships, critical care and emergency medicine rotations (eight weeks required)

-- Electives: 18 weeks of electives (6 in the clerkship phase and 12 in the post clerkship phase weeks).
+- Electives: 18 weeks of electives (six in the clerkship phase and 12 in the post-clerkship phase).
 There are a variety of two- and four-week electives across all medical disciplines.
-The electives offered for credit aid students who are undecided in career choice and offer all students the opportunity to build strengths in a chosen field.
+The electives offered for credit offer students the opportunity to build strengths in a chosen field.

 - Interview time: Students have up to eight weeks to interview for residency positions.